techthiyanes/tutorials-5/x00_Overview/README.md

 ## Table of Contents
 1. 🏙 [High-level Architecture](#01-high-level-architecture)
-1. Compute: Sends, Clusters, and Packages
+1. 🖥 Compute: Sends, Clusters, and Packages
    1. Clusters, ssh / debugging
    2. Sends
    3. Runhouse in Notebooks
-   4. Packages
-1. Data: Folders, Blobs, and Tables
+1. 📂 Data: Folders, Blobs, and Tables
-   2. Logging in and setting configurations
-   1. Getting set up on cloud providers / GPU quota
-1. Accessibility: Accessing resources across environments and users
+1. ☁️ Accessibility: Accessing resources across environments and users
-   1. The RNS: Saving and loading resources
+   1. Saving and loading resources in the RNS
-   2. Secrets and Configs
+   2. Secrets, logging in, and setting defaults
-2. Management: Sharing resources as living assets
-   1. Management UI
+1. 📋Management UI

 ## 01 🏙 High-level Architecture